 Jane Stitt from Dumfries studied the Caring Counts reflection and planning course for carers.
 This gave her the confidence to return to the workforce, after having cared full-time for 13 years.

 When the course was offered I thought, it will make me reflect on what I've been doing.
 The course really opens your mind and gets you thinking about what you actually do and what your value is.
 It made me think I could do this and when I went to the interview, the words just flowed.Jane Stitt

-The Open Pathways to Higher Education online resource is supported by a learner guide with information on subject pathways, navigating OpenLearn and support for planning individual learning journeys.
-Resource packs (the guide, three pathways documents and a learning log) can be requested.
+The Open Pathways to Higher Education online resource is supported by a learner guide (.pdf) with information on subject pathways, navigating OpenLearn and support for planning individual learning journeys.

 Champions can also access learning packages to create bespoke programmes for specific contexts.
 These are source documents with links to informal and formal resources at different levels.

 Packages are available on: transitions (college to Higher Education; school leavers; return to work / learning); employability; languages / ESOL (English for Speakers of Other Languages); health and social care; community learning; business and entrepreneurship; and third sector / volunteering.

 There are also OpenLearning Champions project presentations available.